viamrobotics/docs/docs/sdks/_index.md

 {{< tabs >}}
 {{% tab name="Deploy and run as a module" %}}

-You can wrap SDK code by [creating a module](/how-tos/create-module/).
+You can wrap control code by [creating a module](/how-tos/create-module/).
 In wrapping your code into a module, you will be able to:

 - deploy it across one or more machines